jadamsowers/trailhead/backend/docs/QUICKSTART.md

-# Scouting Outing Manager Backend - Quick Start Guide
+# Trailhead Backend - Quick Start Guide

 Get the backend up and running in 5 minutes!